jtl-scx/dev-guide/Guide/Channel-API.md

 }
 ```

-The `priceTypeId` will be transmitted with the `Seller:Offer.New` or `Seller:Offer.Update` Seller Events.
+The `priceTypeId` will be transmitted with the `Seller:Offer.New` or `Seller:Offer.Update` seller events.

 ```json
 {